gomander/ai-chat-app/README.md

 ## Features

-- Swap between OpenAI and Anthropic models at any time, even mid-conversation
+- Swap between OpenAI, Anthropic, and GoogleAI models at any time, even mid-conversation
 - Input your own system prompt
 - Response streaming and option to regenerate responses
 - No account needed, all your conversations are stored locally and are portable